shivojha/mit-dss-ai-ml-program/README.md

 # mit-dss-ai-ml-program

-MIT-DSS AI/M Program Details
+MIT-DSS AI/ML Program Details

-Day 1: Program Onboarding, Curriculam Discusions, Olympus Python Experience:
+Day 1: Program Onboarding, Curriculam Discussions, Olympus

+Python Experience:
 The percentage of success depends on how well you manage your learning in the program; success rate will be 100%.

 Python is foundational to success in Machine Learning, not just for syntax but for its role in data manipulation, model building, and analysis.Why Python is Crucial in ML:

 1. Data Preparation & Manipulation – Cleaning and transforming data using Pandas & NumPy.
 2. Exploratory Data Analysis (EDA) – Visualizing trends with Matplotlib & Seaborn.
 3. Model Building & Optimization – Implementing algorithms with Scikit-learn, TensorFlow, & PyTorch.